 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Kemadrin® Tablets 5 mg; Aspen, The electronic Medicines Compendium.
-Dated September 2013.
+Manufacturer's PIL, Kemadrin® Tablets 5 mg; Aspen Pharma Trading Ltd, The electronic Medicines Compendium.
+Dated August 2015.